 Special bonds.
-During calendar years 2002, 2003 and 2004, an aggregate amount of \$8 billion of tax-exempt private activity bonds are authorized for issuance to finance the construction and rehabilitation of real property in a designated portion of New York City.
+During calendar years 2002, 2003 and 2004, an aggregate amount of \$8 billion of tax-exempt private activity bonds is authorized for issuance to finance the construction and rehabilitation of real property in a designated portion of New York City.

 Expensing business property.
-The amount a taxpayer can deduct under Section 179 of the IRC for qualifying property is the amount normally allowable, increased by the lesser of (1) \$35,000; or (2) the cost of qualifying property placed in service during the taxable year.
+The amount a taxpayer can deduct under Section 179 of the IRC for qualifying property is the amount normally allowable, increased by the lesser of 1) \$35,000; or 2) the cost of qualifying property purchased and used during the taxable year.

 Involuntary conversions.
-The replacement period is extended to five years for a taxpayer to purchase qualifying property to replace property that was involuntarily converted within specific portions of New York City as a result of the terrorist attacks.
-In addition to the tax relief provided by the Job Creation Act, the Treasury Department and the IRS have taken positive steps to assure that the spirit of the law as well as the letter will prevail in assessing and rectifying at least a portion of the damage that resulted from the terrorist attacks.
+The replacement period is extended to five years for a taxpayer to purchase qualifying property to replace property that was destroyed within specific portions of New York City as a result of the terrorist attacks.

+In addition to the tax relief provided by the job creation act, the Treasury Department and the IRS have taken positive steps to assure that the spirit of the law as well as the letter will prevail in assessing and rectifying at least a portion of the damage that resulted from the attacks.

 On Aug.
-22, for instance, the Treasury Department announced in Notice 2002-60 that taxpayers affected by the Sept.
-11 terrorist attacks who sold homes within two years after buying them will still be able to exclude some of their gain from taxable income.
-"This guidance provides clarification, and reassurance, that those affected by the September 11 terrorist attacks are entitled to exclude the gain from the sale of their principle residence," stated Pamela F. Olson, Acting Treasury Assistant Secretary for Tax Policy, when the notice was issued.
-CLEANING UP MONEY LAUNDERING Congress also is using the tax system as one of its weapons in a stepped-up campaign against money laundering in the wake of the Sept.
-11 terrorist attacks.
+22, for instance, the Treasury Department announced in Notice 2002-60 that taxpayers affected by the attacks who sold homes within two years after buying them will still be able to exclude some of their gain from taxable income.
+"This guidance provides clarification, and reassurance, that those affected by the Sept.
+11 terrorist attacks are entitled to exclude the gain from the sale of their principle residence," stated Pamela F. Olson, acting treasury assistant secretary for tax policy, when the notice was issued.

+CLEANING UP MONEY LAUNDERING

+CONGRESS ALSO IS USING THE TAX SYSTEM AS ONE OF ITS weapons in a stepped-up campaign against money laundering in the wake of the Sept.
+11 attacks.